sozalpasan1/scoobydoogame/TechSpec.md

     - `shaggyLocation: Point` - Location of Shaggy on the map.
 - **Methods**
     - **`loadMap`**
-        - **Behavior**: Sets up the map's layout, placing snacks and obstacles randomly.
+        - **Behavior**: Loads in the map's layout from the selected map and randomly places snacks and obstacles in it.
     - **`checkCollision`**
         - **Input**: `Point position` - Checks if a location has an obstacle.
         - **Output**: `boolean` - Returns true if an obstacle is present.